Scoreboard: Tea-Day 2, IND WOM vs ENG WOM | Sports-Games

 - United Kingdom

-Scoreboard at lunch on the second day of the one-off Test between England Women and India Women here on Thursday.
+Scoreboard at tea on the second day of the one-off Test between India Women and England Women here on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)